simeononsecurity/simeononsecurity.ch/content/articles/ccpa-explained-consumer-privacy-rights/index.en.md

 4. **Non-Discrimination**: To prevent any form of bias or retaliation, the CCPA includes a crucial provision of **Non-Discrimination**.
 Businesses are strictly prohibited from treating consumers differently or engaging in any form of discrimination based on their choice to exercise their CCPA rights.
 This safeguards consumers from facing adverse consequences simply for taking control of their data.

-These rights, represented by the CCPA's provisions, epitomize a paradigm shift in data privacy.
+These rights, represented by the CCPA's provisions, epitomize a major change in data privacy.
 They shift the narrative from businesses holding all the cards to a more equitable relationship where consumers are empowered to determine the fate of their personal information.